CAYdenberg/denostories/README.md

 A Storybook implementation for the [Fresh framework](https://fresh.deno.dev/).
 Heavily inspired by [Ladle](https://ladle.dev/).

+Denostories will also _automatically_ render each story and to give you live feedback and interrupt deploys when something goes wrong.

 ## Getting started

 ### 1. Add as a plugin.